BillyHaggar/OpenGL_Lighting-Shaders/README.md

 ## Current Functionality

- - .obj and dae files are loaded and renderered
+ - .obj and dae files can loaded and rendered
- - Textures applied
+ - Textures applied (UPDATED)
  - Colours added from files
- - Lighting applied using UVS/Normals
+ - Lighting applied using UVS/Normals (UPDATED)
  - Multiple objects in render space possible
  - Objects can be deleted from render space
  - Textures can be swapped
- - Appropriate memoroy management applied
+ - Appropriate memoroy management applied (UPDATED)
  - Larger files can be rendered
+ - Objects can be Chosed to be rendered
- - objects can be selected
+ - wireframes can be viewed (UPDATED)
- - see below for more information
+ - light source is moveable (UPDATED)
+ - Blinn-Phong Lighting Implemented (NEW)
+ - GUI using ImGui implemented (NEW)
+ - Shadows are now implemented (NEW)
+ - Bloom is Implemented (NEW)

-## On Program Run
+## On Program Run (What to do once program has started to be run)

 - The console will open and load 4 objects into memory
 - These objects will be the Creeper.obj, low_poly_boat.obj , pouf.obj and custom.obj